elkronos/openai_api/README.md

 # openai_api
 Interact with openai APIs using (DALLE2, GPT, Whisper).
 The code base is primairly in R, but refactored scripts are being developed and tested.
+For best results, use GPT 4.

 ## Scripts